dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 > :warning: **You need Cluster Admin role for this section**

-In this section we are going to install the Grafana Operator itself, the following objects will be created:
+In this section we are going to install the Grafana Operator itself in the monitoring namespace (from now on MONITORING_NAMESPACE), the following objects will be created:

 * OperatorGroup
 * Subscription